Weiming-Hu/AnalogsEnsemble/_posts/2019-02-12-operational-search.md

 Access
 ------------

-This tutorial can now be accessed on binder.
+This tutorial can be accessed on binder.
 Please click [here](https://mybinder.org/v2/gh/Weiming-Hu/AnalogsEnsemble/master) to start an interactive session and go over the tutorial in a python notebook.
 Or you can download the repository and use the [R markdown file](https://github.com/Weiming-Hu/AnalogsEnsemble/blob/master/RAnalogs/examples/demo-3_operational-search.Rmd).